International Health Insurance

 iNext offers three levels of supplemental plans, three levels of comprehensive plans, and two levels of political and evacuation coverage.
 These options allow you to specifically address your needs based on your unique trip.
 Additionally, you are able to pay for coverage on a daily basis.
 For example, if a faculty-led study abroad trip is 14 days, you will only be required to purchase 14 days of insurance.
 For reference, comprehensive coverage for a 14-day trip costs $21.00.
 If you are doing a summer internship (which could last up to three months), you will purchase a 6-month policy.
 For reference, a basic 1-year supplemental policy costs $33.00.
 There are many different policies available.
 The Education Abroad office will work with you to determine the best policy for your needs.

 An additional feature of iNext insurance is that they offer country reports.
 These reports offer information on terror, crime, conflict, corruption, disease, water quality, and more for every country in the world.
-If you are interested in seeing a report for your destination country, please talk to the Coordinator of Education Abroad.
+If you are interested in seeing a report for your destination country, please talk to the Manager of Education Abroad and International Fellowships.

-*Note: Please discuss iNext insurance with the Coordinator of Education Abroad BEFORE you purchase a plan.
+*Note: Please discuss iNext insurance with the Manager of Education Abroad and International Fellowships BEFORE you purchase a plan.
 This way you are guaranteed the correct plan at the correct price.
 Set up a meeting and come prepared with your pre-existing insurance information.

 Preparing to Go / While Abroad: